 In the decades since, Ethiopia has required periodic international food aid due to erratic rainfall, high population growth, deforestation, and a host of other factors.
 Periods of recurring drought and hunger continue into the 21st century, but the Ethiopian government, developed nations’ governments, and international humanitarian organizations are working together to provide a safety net for families and communities.

-Ethiopia’s Antsokia Valley has transformed from a drought-stricken landscape to a lush, productive farming area.
+Ethiopia’s Antsokia Valley has transformed from a drought-stricken landscape into a lush, productive farming area.

 World Vision continues to fight hunger in Ethiopia: